helsonxiao/parcel-transformer-unix-timestamp/README.md

 ### Step 1: Create the Transformer File

-Create a new file named transformer-unix-timestamp.mjs in your project root directory.
+Create a new file named `transformer-unix-timestamp.mjs` in your project root directory.
 This file will contain the transformer code.
-Here’s the content for `transformer-unix-timestamp.mjs`:
+Here’s the content:

 ```js
 import dayjs from "dayjs";